Making Sense Out of the Verbiage Surrounding Missions in an Age of Competing Information Marvin J. Newell, 2012

 However, once successful engagement has been realized, the effort moves forward to phase two of making disciples: consolidation of new believers among the unreached who have now been successfully entered and engaged.

 1) The Unreached: Defined and Described

 An unreached or least- reached people is a people group among which there is no indigenous community of believing Christians with adequate numbers and resources to evangelize that people group.
 It is calculated that there are 6,926 unreached people groups in the world today.
 Of these about 3,532 are small groups under 10,000 in population and all these groups total less than 8 million individuals.(/people_groups/statistics)

 Joshua Project uses the terms "unreached" and "least-reached" to mean the same thing, thus the terms can be used interchangeably and are both used on their website.

-The original Joshua Project editorial committee selected the criteria of less than 2% Evangelical Christian and less than 5% Christian adherents to designate "unreached."
+The original Joshua Project editorial committee selected the criteria of less than 2% Evangelical Christian and less than 5% Professing Christians to designate "unreached."
 While these percentage figures are somewhat arbitrary, there are some who suggest that the percentage of a population needed to influence and impact the whole group is 2%.
 (The IMB prefers to use this percentage.)

 2) The Engagement Task: Consolidation (bringing in)

 Consolidation means gathering new believers into a relationship with Jesus and other believers, which is evidenced by the identifying rite of baptism.
 This is the "baptizing them" of Matthew 28:19.
 According to the Tokyo 2010 Declaration this is the task of "conserving the fruit of evangelism and then the ability to systematically disciple believers, which takes a local body of believers living in corporate harmony.
 Thus, the importance of the ministry of establishing churches."(http://www.ggcn.org, Tokyo Declaration, page 2)